Meeting of the millennials in Cuba

 He grinned.
 "Watch out - it's sharp."

 This kid was Julio's partner and our tour guide; my dad threw his hands up in the air and muttered darkly once he realised he had another person to tip.
-I started recording the kid, not because I was particularly interested in him at this point, but because I couldn't be fucked to write up information from memory later on.
+I started recording the kid, not because I was particularly interested in him at this point, but because I couldn't be bothered to write up information from memory later on.
 His commentary was okay, vetted and memorised, but it was when he went off script the tour came alive.

 As we soared past the curves of the Capitol and the coloured houses, the kid turned to me - all white teeth and big eyes.
 "I'm learning languages at university.
 English is great, but I always forget where the verbs go.
 But I hate learning German."